The test runner builds user’s code (based on the Starter Code) with the corresponding Dockerfile to build a Test Runner Image.

 Performance

 We use three different techniques to ensure user’s code is built & run as fast as possible.
-Depending on the language, you might or might not need to use all of these techniques.
+Depending on the language, you may not need to use all of these techniques.

 1. Dockerfile Caching